 About the Ruth Rendell Award

-The Ruth Rendell Award was launched in 2016 by the National Literacy Trust and the Authors’ Licensing and Collecting Society (ALCS) in honour of the author Ruth Rendell, who tirelessly championed literacy throughout her lifetime and supported the National Literacy Trust since its foundation in 1993.
+The award was launched in 2016 by the National Literacy Trust and the Authors’ Licensing and Collecting Society (ALCS) in honour of the author Ruth Rendell, who tirelessly championed literacy throughout her lifetime and supported the National Literacy Trust since its foundation in 1993.

-We are calling on schools, charities, libraries, booksellers and individuals to nominate an author or writer who they believe has had a significant influence on literacy in the UK in the past year.
+We are calling on schools, charities, libraries, booksellers, publishers and individuals to nominate an author or writer who they believe has had a significant influence on literacy in the UK in the past year.

 In response to recent school and library closures, countless authors and writers have continued and increased their support for children, families, schools and charities during this unprecedented time.
 Many have been incredibly creative in the ways they engage children with reading and writing, where face-to-face visits and events are no longer able to take place.

 What’s more, our latest research shows that lockdown has inspired a resurgence in children and young people’s creative writing and many of these young people will have been inspired by authors who have been working hard to keep encouraging children to read and write.